Athens: Demographics

 For the Athenians the most popular way of dividing the downtown is through its neighbourhoods such as Pagkrati, Ampelokipoi, Goudi, Exarcheia, Patisia, Ilisia, Petralona, Plaka, Anafiotika, Koukaki, Kolonaki and Kypseli, each with its own distinct history and characteristics.

+Romani people are concentrated in Acharnes, Ano Liosia, Agia Varvara, Zefeiri and Kamatero.

+There is a large Albanian community in Athens.

-Population of the Athens Metropolitan Area
+Metropolitan Area

 The Athens Metropolitan Area, with an area of 2928.717 km2 and inhabited by 3,744,059 people in 2021, consists of the Athens Urban Area with the addition of the towns and villages of East and West Attica, which surround the dense urban area of the Greek capital.
 It actually sprawls over the whole peninsula of Attica, which is the best part of the region of Attica, excluding the islands.